Chicago

 Credit: Shaw’s Crab House

 Shaw’s Crab House is an old-timer in the area and is well-known to be one of the best restaurants for seafood in town.
-There seafood is always fresh.
+Their seafood is always fresh.
 If you love crabs, the ultimate experience is the Alaskan King Crab Dinner.
 Prices are rather steep, but the quality and freshness of the food are top-notch.

 Personally, I love eating their whole Maine lobster wearing a bib and sipping a glass of Chardonnay.
 The chef cracks and breaks the shell of the lobster nicely and at the perfectly right places, so extracting the delicious meat from the lobster is rather easy and enjoyable.